FOR COMPANIES

 ABOUT THE DIN

-The DIN Internship program is designed to create partnerships between industry and universities by placing science and engineering PhD students to work on industry-focused projects for three months.
-DIN will provide a number of $20,000 stipends to eligible students on a competitive basis.
+The DIN Internship program is designed to create partnerships between industry, DSTG, and universities by placing science and engineering PhD students working on industry-focused projects for three months.
+DIN will provide several competitive $20,000 stipends to eligible students.

-Any size companies, including small-to-medium enterprises and defence primes, are eligible to participate in the program.
-DIN will support one internship per company.
+Australian companies, including small-to-medium enterprises, defence primes, and Defence and Science Technology Group, are eligible to participate in the program.

 To be eligible, a company must:

-• Have an Australian Business Number and operate in defence relevant area
+• Have an Australian Business Number and operate in a relevant area

 • Be able to supervise and mentor an intern for three months